Need to talk? Call 1800 882 436.

 Pityriasis rosea

 The exact cause of pityriasis rosea is unclear, and it is not thought to be contagious.
-The rash usually clears up within a couple of months without treatment.
+The rash usually clears up within a few months without treatment.

-If you are pregnant, pityriasis rosea can in rare cases lead to complications.
+If you are pregnant, pityriasis rosea can lead to complications in rare cases.
 See your doctor if you are pregnant and have contact with a child who has pityriasis rosea.

 Molluscum contagiosum